junxit/us-congress-code/title-21/chapter-9/sec-379dd.md

         - **(III)** 2 shall be representatives of patient or consumer advocacy organizations;
         - **(IV)** 1 shall be a representative of health care providers; and
         - **(V)** 4 shall be at-large members with expertise or experience relevant to the purpose of the Foundation.
+      - **(ii)** *Additional members* The Board, through amendments to the bylaws of the Foundation, may provide that the number of voting members of the Board shall be a number (to be specified in such amendment) greater than 14.
+Any Board positions that are established by any such amendment shall be appointed (by majority vote) by the individuals who, as of the date of such amendment, are voting members of the Board and persons so appointed may represent any of the categories specified in subclauses (I) through (V) of clause (i), so long as no more than 30 percent of the total voting members of the Board (including members whose positions are established by such amendment) are representatives of the general pharmaceutical, device, food, cosmetic, and biotechnology industries.
-      - **(ii)** *Requirements*
+      - **(iii)** *Requirements*
-        - **(I)** *Expertise* The ex officio members shall ensure the Board membership includes individuals with expertise in areas including the sciences of developing, manufacturing, and evaluating the safety and effectiveness of devices, including diagnostics, biologics, and drugs, and the safety of food, food ingredients, and cosmetics.
+        - **(I)** *Expertise* The ex officio members, acting pursuant to clause (i), and the Board, acting pursuant to clause (ii), shall ensure the Board membership includes individuals with expertise in areas including the sciences of developing, manufacturing, and evaluating the safety and effectiveness of devices, including diagnostics, biologics, and drugs, and the safety of food, food ingredients, and cosmetics.
         - **(II)** *Federal employees* No employee of the Federal Government shall be appointed as a member of the Board under this subparagraph or under paragraph (3)(B).
+For purposes of this section, the term “employee of the Federal Government” does not include a special Government employee, as that term is defined in section 202(a) of title 18.
     - **(D)** *Initial meeting*
       - **(i)** *In general* Not later than 30 days after September 27, 2007, the Secretary shall convene a meeting of the ex officio members of the Board to—
         - **(I)** incorporate the Foundation; and